SSCP Bylaws

 1. The membership of the Section shall consist of three classes: Divisional Member, Member-at-Large, and Student Member.

 2. To qualify for the status of Member-at-Large, an individual shall have an interest in the purpose of the Section.
-A Member-at-Large shall be entitled to all the rights and privileges of the Section, except that a Member-at-Large shall not hold the position of the Section's Representative to the Board of Directors of Division 12, nor shall s/he vote on Division issues.
+A Member-at-Large is a member of the Section, but not a member of the Division.
+Members-at-Large shall be entitled to all the rights and privileges of the Section, except that a Member-at-Large shall not hold the position of the Section's Representative to the Board of Directors of Division 12, nor shall s/he vote on Division 12 issues.

-3. To qualify for the status of Divisional Member, an individual shall be a member of the Division and have an interest in the purpose of the Section.
+3. To qualify for the status of Divisional Member, an individual shall be a member of the Division.
+A Divisional Member shall have an interest in the purpose of the Section.
 A Divisional Member shall be entitled to all the rights and privileges of membership in the Section and the Division.

 5. A Member-at-Large who becomes a member of the Division shall automatically become a Divisional Member of the Section.

-6. If a Member-at-Large of the Section represents himself or herself as a member of the Division he/she shall be expelled from membership in the Section.
+6. If a Member-at-Large of the Section represents themself as a member of the Division they shall be expelled from membership in the Section.

-8. Any member who wishes to resign his/her membership in the Section shall indicate his/her intention in writing to the Secretary-Treasurer.
+8. Any member who wishes to resign their membership in the Section shall indicate their intention in writing to President.
 Any member who is in arrears of effective dues for a period of one year shall be presumed to have resigned from the Section.

 Article III: Officers

-1. The officers of the Section shall be a President, President-Elect, Past-President, Secretary-Treasurer, and Representative to the Board of Directors of the Society of Clinical Psychology.
+1. The officers of the Section shall be a President, President-Elect, Past-President, Treasurer, and Representative to the Board of Directors of the Society of Clinical Psychology (Division 12).
 The term of office of the President, President-Elect, and Past-President shall be one year and run from January 1 to December 31.
-The term of the Secretary-Treasurer and the Representative to the Board of Directors of the Division shall be three years.
+The term of the Treasurer and the Representative to the Board of Directors of the Division shall be three years.
 They shall take office on the January 1 following their election and shall remain in office until their successors are seated.

-2. The President shall be the individual who has just completed his/her term as President-Elect.
-He/She shall perform such duties as are customarily incident to his/her office and shall, in addition, have overall responsibility for the Section's contributions to the annual APA meeting.
+2. The President shall be the individual who has just completed their term as President-Elect.
+They shall perform such duties as are customarily incident to their office.

-5. The Section's Representative to the Board of Directors of the Division must be a member of the Division.
-S/he shall perform the duties specified in Article V of the bylaws of the Division, shall serve on the Section's Executive Board, shall submit a report on Section activities at each Division Board meeting, and shall submit a report following each Division 12 Board meeting to the Section’s Executive Board and newsletter editor.
+3. The Section's Representative to the Board of Directors of the Division must be a member of the Division.
+They shall perform the duties specified in Article V of the bylaws of the Division, shall serve on the Section's Executive Board, shall submit a report on Section activities at each Division Board meeting as requested, and shall provide a verbal or written report following each Division 12 Board meeting to the Section’s Executive Board.

-6. The Secretary-Treasurer shall keep the records of the Section, conduct the official correspondence of the Section, and have custody of all funds of the Section.
-S/he shall have authority to sign checks on behalf of the Section for the disbursement of funds authorized in the budget.
-S/he shall keep a full record of all money received and all money disbursed and shall report thereon at the annual meeting of the Section and shall at all reasonable times exhibit his/her books of accounts to any member of the Section.
-S/he shall be responsible for fulfilling the Section's responsibilities to the Division, as outlined in article VI of the bylaws of the Division.
+4. The Treasurer shall keep the financial records of the Section, and have custody of all funds of the Section.
+At least one other Board member (typically the President) should also have access to the accounts.
+The Treasurer shall have authority to sign/send checks on behalf of the Section for the disbursement of funds authorized in the budget.
+They shall keep a full record of all money received and all money disbursed and shall report thereon at the annual meeting of the Section and/or Board meetings and shall at all reasonable times exhibit their books of accounts to any member of the Section as requested.
+They shall be responsible for fulfilling the Section's financial responsibilities to the Division (e.g., reporting financial information for tax purposes), as outlined in article VI of the bylaws of the Division.

 Article IV: Executive Board

 1. Board membership.
-The Executive Board of the Section shall consist of the Officers, two At-Large Board members, one Post-Doctoral Representative, and two Student Representatives.
-All members of the Executive Board must be members of the Section.
+The Executive Board of the Section shall consist of the Officers (President, President-Elect, Past President, Treasurer, Section Representative to the Board of Directors of the Society of Clinical Psychology), two At-Large Board members, one Post-Doctoral Representative, and two Student Representatives.

 4. Vacancy.
 In the case of a vacancy in the Executive Board for any reason, the President shall nominate a replacement from the membership of the Section to serve the remainder of the term, subject to approval by a majority of the remaining members of the Board.